Pontifical Catholic University of Rio de Janeiro: Campus

 The campus was built with donations from institutions and foundations in the early 1940s.
 In the early '60s the USA through its American Schools and Hospitals Abroad program donated the building now named after President John Kennedy; the grant was received during his administration.
 Besides the Central Library there are three specialized libraries.
 Solar Grandjean de Montigny (built in 1823 by the architect of the same name), PUC-Rio's Cultural Center, has year-round visual arts exhibitions.
 Pilotis (Kennedy building's ground floor) hosts cultural events such as political debates, shows, and fairs.
 The "Festa Junina" each June features folkloric food, costumes, and dance from old Brazil.

+There is also the "Vila dos Diretórios" (Academic Directories Village), a small cobblestone alley that used to house employees from a local factory, but which since the opening of the campus, has become a place of social interaction.

+Each house in the alley belongs to an academic directory, which must maintain and look after the property, and can use it for whatever it wishes.
+The engineering directory house, for example, is often used for studying and to heat up meals in a public microwave there located.

+Parties, themed or not, are often held in the village, always on Thursdays.

-On campus are three restaurants, five coffee-shops, a pizza-parlor, a bookstore, an office supply store, copy centers, branches of Banco Itaú and Banco Santander Brasil, a post office, newsstand, and ATMs.
-The neighborhood of the university contains more shops, banks, the Planetarium, specialized bookstores, restaurants, and a mall.
+On campus are three restaurants, five coffee-shops, a bookstore, an office supply store, copy centers, branches of Banco Itaú and Banco Santander Brasil, newsstand, and ATMs.
+The neighborhood of the university contains more shops, banks, the Rio Planetarium, specialized bookstores, restaurants, and a mall.
+Most students use Rio de Janeiro's municipal bus system to get to the campus.
+A metro station was being built on the site of the former university parking lot as part of the construction work for the Rio 2016 Olympic Games.
+However, due to accusations of overpricing, the work was halted and, to this day, has not been completed.

 PUC-Rio can be divided into four university centers, each center is made of dozens of units and supplementary organs responsible for education, research and extension in their respective areas of knowledge.